caffeinate2

 --dry-run Dry run.
 Don't actually sleep.
 Useful for testing

 --drop-root Drop root privileges in command.
-Some programs don't want to work as root, but you need root to disable sleep entirely
+You need root to disable sleep entirely, but some programs don't want to run as root

 -d, --display Disable display sleep